nina179/ninaZhuo/README.md

 ## about.html
 This page serves as a more detailed introduction to my professional experience and specific research interests.
 It includes the city where I'm currently based, my contact information, and a sort of statement of objectives.
 It's like a cute resume.
 ### Components
-+ Side navigation including links to home page, about page (active status), portfolio website, and blog
++ Side navigation including links to home page, about page (active status), portfolio, and blog
 + Headshot photo with alt text and caption describing who I am, the work I do, and where I am based
 + List with professional details
 ### Nesting